datafx/XO87/README.md

 * Find a way to flash from factory firmware without ISP flashing
 * Support for controlling individual LEDs
 * ~~Support for soldered version of PCB~~ - Partial
+* Full support for LED matrix on soldered board